PHP-Prefixer/hello-joomla-world_prefixed/README.md

 ## The prefixed project results

-This is the source project to be prefixed.
+This is the prefixed project.

-The prefixed results can be found in this repository: https://github.com/PHP-Prefixer/hello-joomla-world_prefixed
+The source project can be found in this repository: https://github.com/PHP-Prefixer/hello-joomla-world

 ## Documentation